mmitusov/portfolio-tailwind/README.md

 ```
 9. Run `npm start` to check if everything installed correctly.

 **P.S.
 In Tailwind you can enable just-in-time mode, that will compile your CSS on the fly making your build times much faster.
+However this option might not work on the older versions of Tailwind.
+So if your Tailwind clasess does not apply simply remove this mode/do not install it.
 To enable just-in-time mode, set the `mode` option to `'jit'` in your `tailwind.config.js` file:**
 ```
 module.exports = {
   mode: 'jit',
-  content: [],
+  purge: [],
+  darkMode: false, // or 'media' or 'class'
   theme: {
+    extend: {},
+  },
+  variants: {
     extend: {},
   },
   plugins: [],